nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_cpu.rst

 Radio Core
 **********

-The following image shows the Radio Core in the final silicon:
+The following image shows the Radio Core:

 .. figure:: images/nRF54H20_radiocore.svg
    :alt: Radio Core

    Radio Core

-The Radio Core is intended to run the radio protocol stacks, such as Bluetooth Low Energy, IEEE 802.15.4, Thread, Enhanced ShockBurst (ESB), or other proprietary protocols.
+The Radio Core is intended to run the radio protocol stacks, such as Bluetooth® Low Energy, IEEE 802.15.4, Thread, Enhanced ShockBurst (ESB), or other proprietary protocols.
 It is also possible to implement a combination of protocols that use multiprotocol support.

 .. note::